jamieforth/tabcode-haskell/README.md

 It may be useful to copy the `tc2mei` and/or `tccheck` executables into a directory on your `PATH`, e.g.:

+    $ sudo cp tabcode-haskell/.cabal-sandbox/bin/tc2mei /usr/local/bin

+(Or:

     $ sudo cp tabcode-haskell/dist/build/tc2mei/tc2mei /usr/local/bin

+if you didn't both the `cabal install` step.)

 This way, you can use `tc2mei` from anywhere.